 How to Play Sweep Card Game

 To play a sweep card game, before beginning the game, players must decide how many baazis they want to continue within the game.
-To start Sweep, the dealer mixes up the cards, and the player makes the right cuts to start the game.
+To start sweep, the dealer mixes up the cards, and the player makes the right cuts to start the game.

 The dealer gives four cards face down to each player in an anti-clockwise direction and places four cards face down on the table, and the player to their right picks up their cards.